If you have a concern about psychological services you have received, we want to hear about it.

 - The College will give the member a copy of your additional response, along with any other information the College has collected.

 - A panel of the ICRC will consider the complaint.
+The ICRC uses its Risk Assessment Framework when considering outcomes for each case

 - Both you and the member will receive a copy of the ICRC’s decision.